joergschwarzwaelder/hhc2023/Objective-22/README.md

 # Objective 22: Missile Diversion
 **Location: Space Island: Zenith SGS**

-For this objective the same Docker image and Wireguard VPN connection as in [Objective 21](https://github.com/joergschwarzwaelder/hhc2023/tree/main/Objective-21).
+For this objective the same Docker image and Wireguard VPN connection as in [Objective 21](https://github.com/joergschwarzwaelder/hhc2023/tree/main/Objective-21) is used.
 The aim is to change the pointing mode from 0 ("Earth Point Mode") to 1 ("Sun Point Mode").

 In the first step, the app "missile-targeting-system" is started just like the "camera" app in objective 21.